anthonyshew/devtionary/README.md

 ### Are we missing a new word?

-To request a word, use the Github issue template LINK.
+To request a word, use the Github issue template [use the Github issue template](https://github.com/anthonyshew/devtionary/issues/new?assignees=&labels=Good+First+Issue%2C+New+Word&template=new-word-request-template.md&title=New+Word).

 ## Want to contribute a new word or other pull request?